John Huston Ricard

-John Huston Ricard, S.S.J. (born February 29, 1940) is an American Catholic prelate who served as bishop of Pensacola-Tallahassee in Florida from 1997 to 2011 and as an auxiliary bishop of the Archdiocese of Baltimore in Maryland from 1984 to 1997.
+John Huston Ricard (February 29, 1940 – May 20, 2026) was an American Catholic prelate who served as superior general of the Society of St. Joseph of the Sacred Heart from 2019 until his death in 2026.
+He previously served as Bishop of Pensacola-Tallahassee from 1997 to 2011, and as an auxiliary bishop for the Archdiocese of Baltimore from 1984 to 1997.

-Ricard was elected superior general of the Society of St. Joseph of the Sacred Heart (Josephites) in 2019 and reelected in 2023.

 Biography

 Early life and education

-Born on February 29, 1940, in New Roads, Louisiana, John Ricard is of Creole descent.
-Ricard is a cousin of Archbishop Shelton Fabre of Louisville.After graduating from Xavier University Preparatory School in New Orleans in 1958, he joined the Josephites, entering the Mary Immaculate Novitiate in Walden, New York.
+Born on February 29, 1940, in New Roads, Louisiana, Ricard was of Creole descent.
+Ricard is a cousin of Archbishop Shelton Fabre of Louisville.
+After graduating from Xavier University Preparatory School in New Orleans in 1958, he joined the Josephites, entering the Mary Immaculate Novitiate in Walden, New York.
 Ricard then attended Epiphany Apostolic College in Newburgh, New York.
 He completed his theological studies at St. Joseph's Seminary in Washington, D.C.

 Priestly ministry

 On May 25, 1968.
 Ricard was ordained to the priesthood by Bishop Robert Tracy for the Josephites.
 After his ordination, the Josephites assigned Ricard as an associate pastor at St. Peter Claver Parish in New Orleans.
 In 1970, he earned a master's degree from Tulane University in New Orleans.

 In 1972, the Josephites sent Ricard to Washington to serve as pastor of Holy Redeemer Parish.
 He was moved in 1975 to become pastor at Holy Comforter-St. Cyprian Parish in Washington.
-In 1976, Ricard was also appointed as an instructor at the National Catholic School of Social Service at The Catholic University of America in Washington, serving there until 1978.
+In 1976, Ricard was also appointed an instructor at the National Catholic School of Social Service at The Catholic University of America in Washington, serving there until 1978.

 In 1979, Ricard was appointed pastor of Our Lady of Perpetual Help Parish in Washington.
 He was awarded a doctorate from Catholic University in 1983.
 He also studied at the Washington School for Psychotherapy and worked as a psychotherapist in Southeast Washington, D.C.